Wide Blue Sound: Orbit & Eclipse – The Lunar Twins

 Though there is a tonal difference between Orbit and Eclipse, in reality, they both sound basically the same, or at least they are capable of creating largely the same kind of sound.
 I think this would have been better released as a single product with light and dark patches.

 Playing through many of the included wave samples, there is a good selection to choose from of what mostly sound like sampled synth patches with varying degrees of effect processing.
-Some sounds are quite modular-analogue sounding, but there’s nothing distinctly organic.
+Some sounds are very modular-analogue sounding, but there’s nothing distinctly organic.

 A major issue for me is the lack of key trigger sync.
 Unless your timing is impeccable, each time you trigger a held note the samples play at their own pace resulting in a confusing rabble of sound.
 This layering of sounds and modulation effects all adds to what usually becomes largely a mess of echoes and reverb.